 [3.
 On the basis of the [recommendation of] [reports received under article 40,] the Scientific and Technical Body[,] [may alert the Party where it considers there may be significant adverse impacts that were not foreseen in the environmental impact assessment conducted by the Party for the authorized activity] [the Conference of the Parties shall decide whether the activity may resume].]

-4. Relevant stakeholders, including all States, [in particular adjacent coastal States, including small island developing States,] [with an emphasis on the States potentially most affected as determined under article 34, paragraph 2] shall be kept informed through the clearing-house mechanism of [and consulted, as appropriate, [through the Secretariat,] in] the monitoring, reporting and review processes in respect of an activity approved under this Agreement.
+4. Relevant stakeholders, including all States, [in particular adjacent coastal States, including small island developing States,] [with an emphasis on the States potentially most affected as determined under article 34, paragraph 2] shall be kept informed through the clearing-house mechanism [of] [and consulted, as appropriate, [through the Secretariat,] in] the monitoring, reporting and review processes in respect of an activity approved under this Agreement.

 5. Parties shall publish, including through the clearing-house mechanism: